 Murder of the Bojorquez family

-On August 4, 2000, Lucila Bojorquez, 36, and her two children, six-year-old son Brandon Esquer and seven-year-old daughter Jenny Bojorquez got in their car in an apartment complex parking lot in Tuscon, Arizona, to drive home.
+On August 4, 2000, Lucila Bojorquez, 36, and her two children, six-year-old son Brandon Esquer and seven-year-old daughter Jenny Bojorquez got in their car in an apartment complex parking lot in Tucson, Arizona, to drive home.
 Ralph David Cruz Jr., 16, approached the family and pointed a Glock .40 caliber handgun at them and demanded that Lucila give him their car.
 When she refused he shot her three times, once in the head and twice in the chest.
 He pulled Lucila’s dead body out of the car and drove off with it, running over the dead mother.
 Cruz later murdered the two children by shooting them in their heads.
 Jenny was also shot in the arms and chest.
 Additionally, part of her hand was blown off indicating that she tried to shield herself.
-Cruz left the dead children’s’ bodies at an overlook at West Gate’s Pass in the Tucson Mountains.
+Cruz left the dead children’s bodies at an overlook at West Gate’s Pass in the Tucson Mountains.

 Murder of Betty Marie Ilgenfritz Bradford

 On February 1, 1975, in York, Pennsylvania, Betty, 26, tried to go to a grocery store to buy milk for her two-year-old daughter.
 She never came home.
-Warner Batty Jr., 15, and Donald Riviera, 18, kidnapped the mother and took her to into a vacant home.
+Warner Batty Jr., 15, and Donald Riviera, 18, kidnapped the mother and took her to a vacant home.
 The kidnappers viciously gang-raped her.
 They beat and suffocated her and placed her under a mattress.
 They set the mattress and the young woman on fire, with Batty later acknowledging that he struck the first match.
 Betty was still alive when she was set on fire and burned alive.

 Murder of Katherine Cardenas